Mark Wahlberg: Film and TV career

 In 2010, Wahlberg appeared with Steve Carell and Tina Fey in the romantic comedy Date Night, starred with Will Ferrell in the buddy cop film The Other Guys, and starred with Christian Bale in the boxing drama film The Fighter.
 In 2012, he starred as a former criminal in the action thriller Contraband, and also starred in Seth MacFarlane's hit comedy Ted, reprising his role in the 2015 sequel.
 Wahlberg later starred as Navy SEAL Marcus Luttrell in the war film Lone Survivor (2013), based on Luttrell's 2007 book of the same name.
 The film received commercial success and mostly positive reviews, and Wahlberg's performance was highly praised.
 Also in 2013, he starred in the true crime film Pain & Gain alongside Dwayne Johnson, and the action comedy film 2 Guns alongside Denzel Washington.

 In 2014, Wahlberg starred in the remake of The Gambler, the 1974 James Caan film that was loosely inspired by the Dostoyevsky novella.
 Also in 2014, Wahlberg was the producer of the reality show Breaking Boston, which was pulled off the air after its premiere had 311,000 viewers.
 He executive-produced one episode of Wahlburgers, while co-starring in it.

 Walhlberg also starred in two films in the Transformers live-action film franchise: Transformers: Age of Extinction (2014) and Transformers: The Last Knight (2017).
 In 2015, he starred opposite Will Ferrell in the comedy Daddy's Home, reprising his role in the 2017 sequel.
 In 2016, he starred in two Peter Berg films, Deepwater Horizon, a film about the 2010 Deepwater Horizon oil spill, and Patriots Day, a film about the 2013 Boston Marathon bombing.

 Wahlberg topped the list of the world's highest-paid actors in 2017.
 In 2018, his salary of $1.5 million for the reshoots for All the Money in the World stirred a gender pay gap controversy, as his co-star Michelle Williams had received less than $1,000 for the same reshoots.
 Wahlberg donated the money to the Time's Up initiative, a movement against sexual harassment co-founded by Williams.
 In 2018, he starred in the family comedy-drama film Instant Family.

 Wahlberg produced and starred in the espionage film Mile 22 (2018), and appeared in the Netflix film Spenser Confidential (2020), and the animated movie Scoob!
 (2020), which was his first voice acting role.
 In 2022, Wahlberg starred in the Uncharted film, as Victor Sullivan, having originally been cast to play Nathan Drake years prior.
-He then starred in the family movie Arthur the King (2024), and the action films The Family Plan (2023, Apple TV+), The Union (2024, Netflix), and Flight Risk (2025).
+He then starred in the family film Arthur the King (2024), and the action films The Family Plan (2023) (followed by a 2025 sequel), The Union (2024), and Flight Risk (2025).

 Besides Entourage, Wahlberg was also executive producer of the period crime drama Boardwalk Empire (2010–2014), the comedy-dramas How to Make It in America (2010–2011) and Ballers (2015–2019), and the documentary McMillions (2020).